Azure/draft-classic/docs/install.md

 ## Install Draft

-Now that everything else is set up, we can now install Draft.
+Now that all the dependencies are set up, we can set up Draft by running this command:

 ```
 $ draft init